influxdata/clockface/src/Components/Inputs/Documentation/AutoInput.md

 # AutoInput

-This component is a composed combination of `Radio` and `Input`.
+This component is a composed combination of `SelectGroup` and `Input`.
 It is useful when you want to toggle between automatically selecting a value and having the user input a value.
 It is essentially a simple toggleable show/hide container for an input of your choosing; we recommend using a regular `Input` component.

 ### Usage
 ```tsx